Flat screen TV stands and cabinets are an important consideration for your home theater installation.

 In this instance, you may want to consider a corner TV cabinet or stand which will fit much more easily into a smaller area.

-Corner stands come in a variety of materials and styles, from metal to glass to wood - and an example is the Walker Edison Bermuda corner TV stand pictured here which has chrome metal legs and glass shelves.
+Corner stands come in a variety of materials and styles, from metal to glass to wood - and our example above is made from wood with an antiqued paint finish.

 You can find more in our guide to the corner TV cabinet and stand.